 People who have diabetes gradually develop long-term health complications, over time, especially if their blood sugar isn’t controlled.
 The disease can cause damage to the heart, kidneys, eyes and even one’s mouth.
 This medical condition increases one’s risk of developing several oral health problems, like cavities and gum disease, oral infections and reduced blood supply to areas in the mouth.
 If you fail to manage diabetes, you will likely develop some of these complications.
-Discover more as Bloom Financial Services and Momentum Health4Me, discuss how diabetes affects oral health and what you can do to prevent the problems.
+Discover more as Bloom and Momentum Health4Me, discuss how diabetes affects oral health and what you can do to prevent the problems.

 The reason why diabetes causes oral health problems